 LSNY also provides extensive case management services to help with issues such as lack of appropriate and safe shelter, hunger, domestic violence and drug abuse, dealing with children’s issues with the local school system, and other barriers to learning

-LSNY partners with the Yonkers Riverfront Library, the Finkelstein Memorial Library of Spring Valley and the New City Library.
+LSNY partners with the Yonkers Riverfront Library, the Westchester Library System, the Finkelstein Memorial Library of Spring Valley, Haverstraw King’s Daughters Library, the New City Library, and the Ramapo Catskill Library System.
 Over the years our private benefactors have included the Pforzheimer Foundation; the Levy/VonWald Foundation; the Walbridge Fund, the Verizon Foundation and the Westchester Community Foundation.
 We receive major funding from the New York State Education Department.
 Our corporate clients have included Consumers’ Union, the Westchester Country Club, the Hospitality Resource Group and major Westchester hotels including the Ritz Carlton, Doral Arrowwood, the Renaissance and the Marriott.